A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The lower-bound framework

 \subsection{Lower bounds in two dimensions}

-To prove lower bounds in two dimensional grids, we introduce an intermediate problem.
+To prove lower bounds in two-dimensional grids, we introduce an intermediate problem.

-We denote by $G^2(n_1,n_2)$ the two dimensional grid graph with vertex set $\civ{n_1} \times \civ{n_2}$.
+For an integer $n$, let $[n]=\{1,\dots, n\}$.
+We denote by $G^2(n_1,n_2)$ the two-dimensional grid graph with vertex set $\civ{n_1} \times \civ{n_2}$.
 We say that a graph $H$ is \emph{embeddable} in $G^2(n_1,n_2)$ if it is a topological minor of $G^2(n_1,n_2)$, i.e., if $H$ has a subdivision that is a subgraph of $G^2(n_1,n_2)$.
-Finally, for a given 3-CNF formula $\phi$, its incidence graph $G_{\phi}$ is the bipartite graph on its variables and clauses, where a variable vertex and a clause vertex are connected by an edge if the variable appears in the clause.
+Finally, for a given 3-CNF formula $\phi$, its \emph{incidence graph} $G_{\phi}$ is the bipartite graph on its variables and clauses, where a variable vertex and a clause vertex are connected by an edge if the variable appears in the clause.

-A CNF formula $\phi$ with clause size at most $3$ and where each variable occurs at most $3$ times is called a $(3,3)$-CNF formula.
-Note that in such formulas the number of clauses and variables is within constant factor of each other.
+We say that a CNF formula $\phi$ is a $(3,3)$-CNF formula if all clauses in $\phi$ have size at most $3$ and each variable occurs at most $3$ times.\footnote{Crucially, we allow clauses of size $2$, as formulas with clause size exactly $3$ and at most $3$ occurrences per variable are trivially satisfiable~\cite{DBLP:journals/dam/Tovey84}.} Note that in such formulas the number of clauses and variables is within constant factor of each other.
 The $(3,3)$-SAT problem asks to decide the satisfiability of a $(3,3)$-CNF formula.

 \begin{proposition} There is no $2^{o(n)}$ algorithm for $(3,3)$-SAT unless ETH fails. \end{proposition}